-Section Focus: You will learn the basics of the EPA's Safe Water Drinking Act and the reasons why we need to ensure the water means federal standards.
-At the end of this section, you the student will be able to describe the SDWA and basic water quality (Turbidity, Iron, Sampling, Bacteria, DBPR, Primary and Secondary Standards).
-There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.
+Section Focus: You will learn the basics of waterborne diseases and proper bacteria identification.
+At the end of this section, you will be able to describe commonly found waterborne bacteria.
+There is a post quiz at the end of this section to review your comprehension and a final examination for your contact hours.